mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 ---
 ## Conclusions & Outlook
 I found that the physicians are focusing on increasing x-ray image rates while not focusing on the quality of the images.
 There is a significant impact on processing and prediction rates of images, which means that the lower scores are related to not clean quality of the images taken.
-Secondly, we have to use best possible models and good quality data, advanced application of machine learning methodology, good reproducibility, and biases in study design.
+Secondly, we have to use the best possible models and good quality data, advanced application of machine learning methodology, good reproducibility, and biases in study design.
 <br>
 **Outlook**
 <br>
-Therefore, to achive best score and highly improved predictions, I recommend the following:
+Therefore, to achieve best score and highly improved predictions, I recommend the following:
 - we have to use large datasets
 - care should be taken with publicly available ‘Frankenstein datasets’.
 - Need Sufficient documentation to be reproducible